cychiuae/guides/auth/social-login/android.md

 ---
 title: Social Login
-description: User login with 3rd party authentication.
+description: User login with 3rd party authentication in Android.
 Facebook, Google+, Twitter and more.
 ---

 Coming Soon